SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 Variant depending on the placement angle of the game entity.
 Currently only works with the `PlacementMode` of type `Place` with the `allow_ratation` member set to true.

 **angle**
 Angle of the game entity.
-An angle of *0* points to the south-west direction.